THE OHIO GUARDIANSHIP ASSOCIATION

 SECTION 3.
 NUMBER AND ELECTION

-- The Directors shall be elected by the Voting Members during the first fourth quarter of the year by mail/email prior to the annual meeting.
+B. The Directors shall be elected by the Voting Members during fourth quarter.
+Voting of board members shall commence at annual meeting and board shall be installed at 1st quarter meeting.
 Each Director shall hold office for the term for which he is elected and until his successor shall have been elected and qualified.
 Directors shall serve a term of three years with said terms beginning on January 1 of the year following their election and ending on December 31 at the end of the three years.
 A Director may serve no more than two full consecutive three year terms and then must be off of the Board for at least one year before being eligible for election to the Board again.
 If a Director is appointed to an unexpired term that has at least two years remaining in the term, the unexpired term will be considered the first term of the two term limitation of service as set forth herein.
 If a Director is appointed to an unexpired term that has less than two years remaining in the term, the completion of said unexpired term shall not count as one of the two consecutive terms that a Director may serve.